beejjorgensen/bgnet0/src/bgnet0_part_3100_dns.md

-The general process for converting a name like `www.example.com` that humans use into an IP address that computers use is called _domain name resolution_, and it provided by a distributed group of servers that comprise the _Domain Name System_, or DNS.
+The general process for converting a name like `www.example.com` that humans use into an IP address that computers use is called _domain name resolution_, and is provided by a distributed group of servers that comprise the _Domain Name System_, or DNS.

 ## Typical Usage